aisahodzic/IntroToIM/finalProject/journal.md

 - changing the type of the game after user testing - the last tester played our game the other way around and it turned out to be a much more challengng way so we decided to give it a try.
 She was reading the work and clicking the color that word was representing.
 - interpret the result ( if your score is stroop_score = 0.259, where do you stand - what does this ressult mean? is it good, average, bad etc )
 - paint the magenta button
+- plan: use LED and incorporate it with the board
+- plan: rewrite instructions to make it more clear  and put an example in

+Saturday 7th May 2022
 -  use LED and incorporate it with the board
 - rewrite instructions to make it more clear  and put an example in